KenWeTech/My-Nudgr/README.md

     -   Configure alerts to fire a specific lead time before the due date (e.g., 15 minutes before).
     -   Set reminders to repeat alerts multiple times.
 -   **Recurring Reminders**: Create reminders that repeat daily, weekly, monthly, etc., using the standard iCalendar (RFC 5545) RRULE format.
--   **"Relentless Nudge" Mode**: For critical reminders, enable a relentless mode that sends repeated notifications every 10 minutes until explicitly confirmed via a unique link.
+-   **"Relentless Nudge" Mode**: For critical reminders, enable a relentless mode that sends repeated notifications every 10 minutes until explicitly confirmed via a unique link. **After two unconfirmed nudges, the reminder's priority is automatically elevated to High, ensuring subsequent notifications on iOS devices bypass silent settings.**
 -   **Actionable Notifications**: Works with Home Assistant to send notifications with secure, token-based "Nudge Me Again Later" and "Confirm" buttons.
 -   **Flexible Notifications**: Can be configured to send alerts to multiple notification services simultaneously (e.g., Home Assistant, Ntfy, Gotify).
 -   **Data Export**: Download all active reminders to a standard `.ics` calendar file directly from the UI.